waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 - **FLOWER**: Fully traversable decorative tile.
 - **FLOOR**: A standard, fully traversable tile.
-- **FLOOR_UP_WALL**: Confirmed impassable from below and from the side.
-My tool's logic was based on the faulty assumption it was a one-way ledge, but in-game movement attempts to move DOWN onto this tile from an adjacent `FLOOR` tile and from the side have both failed.
-It should be treated as a solid wall until proven otherwise.
+- **FLOOR_UP_WALL**: Confirmed to be a one-way ledge.
+It is impassable from below, but can be jumped down from.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item when interacted with for the first time.
 - **GRASS**: Fully traversable tile, similar to TALL_GRASS.
 Wild Pokémon can be encountered here.
 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.